iamansinha/iamansinha.github.io/_pages/about.md

 ### Contact me

-You can reach me at [aman.sinha@utah.edu](mailto: aman.sinha@utah.edu) while I'm at University of Utah, and, personally irrespective of my affliation, at [ai.amansinha@gmail.com](mailto:ai.amansinha@gmail.com).
+You can reach me at [aman.sinha@utah.edu](mailto: aman.sinha@utah.edu) or [ai.amansinha@gmail.com](mailto:ai.amansinha@gmail.com).

 ### What's New!

+- [Nov 2024] Won the [Datathon @ IndoML 2024](https://sites.google.com/view/datathon-indoml24) and received the student travel grant to present my winning solution at [IndoML 2024 Symposium](https://indoml.in/)!
+Check out our solution at [this repo](https://github.com/iamansinha/Datathon-IndoML-2024).

-- [Mar 2024], I have taken a year-long break from my PhD due to certain health-related issues and I am currently back in India.
+- [Mar 2024] I have taken a year-long break from my PhD due to certain health-related issues and I am currently back in India.
 What projects am I working on these days? - coming up in [my blog posts](https://iamansinha.github.io/year-archive/)!

 - [Dec 2023] Our paper "[Exploring the Nexus Between Retrievability and Query Generation Strategies](https://doi.org/10.1007/978-3-031-56066-8_16)" accepted at ECIR 2024 in reproducibility track!